MichaelXi3/MichaelXi3.github.io/_posts/2024-04-02-mit_6s081-lab5-copy-on-write-fork.md

    }
    ```

-**Third, if the kernel tries to `copyout()` a COW page from kernel space to user space, we need to do the same COW handling just as the COW-page page fault did above.**
+**Third, if the kernel tries to use `copyout()` to transfer a Copy-On-Write (COW) page from kernel space to user space, we need to handle it the same way as a COW page fault, as mentioned above.**

 1. In `kernel/vm.c`, the implementation of `copyout()` is as follows: